 Now that we’ve learned about the different resource management phases and the techniques you can use, you’re ready to get started with resource management.
 This free resource management plan template is a good tool for beginners.
 It allows you to list your resources and keep track of their availability and costs.

-However, our resource plan template needs to be manually updated and shared with the team.
+However, our resource plan template must be manually updated and shared with the team.
 That’s time-consuming, which is why most project managers use resource planning software to help streamline the process.

 Resource Management Techniques